| By Ryan Allis The goal of all marketing

 traffic (and if applicable, increased sales) on the

 day of and the days following an email send.
+By providing

 quality relevant content you will succeed in keeping